Singapore English

-Singapore English (SgE, SE, en-SG) (officially similar and related to British English) is the set of varieties of the English language native to Singapore.
-In Singapore, English is spoken in two main forms: Singaporean Standard English (indistinguishable grammatically from Standard British English) and Singapore Colloquial English (better known as Singlish).
+Singapore English (SgE, SE, en-SG) is the set of varieties of the English language native to Singapore.
+In Singapore, English is spoken in two main forms: Singaporean Standard English, which is indistinguishable grammatically from British English, and Singaporean Colloquial English, which is better known as Singlish.

-Singapore is a cosmopolitan city, with 37% of its population born outside the country.
-Singaporeans, even those of the same ethnic group, have many different first languages and cultures.
-For example, in 2005, among Chinese Singaporeans, over a third spoke English as their main language at home while almost half spoke Mandarin, and the rest spoke various mutually unintelligible varieties of Chinese.
-In the Indian community, most Singaporeans of Indian descent speak either English or a South Asian language.
-The English language is now the most popular medium of communication among students from primary school to university.
+Singapore is a cosmopolitan society.
+In 2020, nearly half of Singaporeans of Chinese descent reported English as their main language at home, while only a third spoke Mandarin.
+The remaining spoke various varieties of Chinese such as Hokkien, Cantonese or Teochew.
+Most Singaporeans of Indian descent speak either English or a South Asian language.
+Many Malay Singaporeans use Malay as the lingua franca among the ethnic groups of the Malay world, while Eurasians and mixed-race Singaporeans are usually monolingual in English.

+English is the medium of communication among students from preschool to university in Singapore.
 Many families use two or three languages on a regular basis, and English is often one of them.
-The level of fluency in English among residents in Singapore also varies greatly from person to person, depending on their educational background.
+The level of fluency in English among residents in Singapore also varies greatly from person to person, depending on their educational background, but English in general is nevertheless understood, spoken and written as the main language throughout the country.

 Classification of Singapore English

 Singapore English can be classified into Singapore Standard English (SSE) and Singapore Colloquial English (Singlish).
-The language consists of three sociolects; Acrolect, Mesolect, and Basilect.
+The language consists of three sociolects: Acrolect, Mesolect, and Basilect.
 Both Acrolect and Mesolect are regarded as Standard Singapore English, while Basilect is considered as Singlish.